AdobeDocs/analytics.en/help/components/dimensions/browser-width.md

 Adobe persists browser width for a visit.
 If browser width is adjusted mid-visit, the adjustment is not recorded.

-## Dimension values
+## Dimension items

-Dimension values include all collected browser widths, classified into groups of 100 pixels.
-For example, if the browser width of a hit is `1280`, then it is grouped in the dimension value `1200 to 1299`.
+Dimension items include all collected browser widths, classified into groups of 100 pixels.
+For example, if the browser width of a hit is `1280`, then it is grouped in the dimension item `1200 to 1299`.